stephengold/Maud/README.md

  + advance/delay keyframe(s)
  + better support for physics controls/objects
- + support for spatial animation tracks
  + smoother camera motion
- + orbit a camera around the selected bone/vertex
  + tools for Lights/Materials/Meshes
  + select bone mappings that don't correspond to the loaded models
  + export a model to [OBJ][] format